matnad/paperminis/README.md

 Spaghetti code algo to generate miniatures for tabletop games from a json with name, size image url

 Object Oriented version exists, will be commited when finished.

+# speedscaper

+Scrapes all official monsters from D&D Beyond into a json, in just a couple seconds.